XVicarious/FlexAniDBSuite/README.md

 FADBS aims to enable as full of an automated workflow as possible with AniDB and your watching of anime.
 Use Flexget's `anidb_list` plugin to start yourself off.

 ### Planned Features
-* Find anime by name (with http://anisearch.outrance.pl)
-* Get anime metadata by AniDB's id for that anime
 * Add files to your mylist
 * Mediainfo plugin
 * CReq missing files on AniDB